 We began with a three-day seminar.
 Our students learned how to do everything their system in including the calibration of cameras and programming with the BlackTrax system to control lighting and media.

 “An Enemy of the People” often gets an historical, realistic interior for a set.
 We had decided long before we were going in a different direction than that.
-The set was sort what a 19th century stage designer might have fantasized for the far future.
-A period show-portal, rake, and backdrop were all a part of the physical set in a manner reminiscent of the 1880s.
+The set might be what a 19th century stage designer would have fantasized for the far future.
+It included a period show-portal, a rake, and a backdrop as part of the physical set in a manner reminiscent of the 1880s.
 These were all traditional components, but each could be digitally painted and repainted throughout any scene.

 This is a play about an impending pandemic disaster.
 The local scientists, politicians, and business owners struggle for control over popular belief.
 We thought this was a timely show.
 This opened in February of 2020, before any of us imagined in any way what was going to unfold in the world.